epfl-ada/ada-2024-project-mediterranean/README.md

 * Location of beers, breweries and users corrections.
 * Recomputation of beers ratings metrics to overcome high percentage of NaN values.

-_Possibility of beer ratings mergings_: Normality, distribution and different statistical tests on wether merging beers ratings could be carried out.

 _Data charactersitics_: intial analysis on how data is distributed in the different datasets.
-Choices on

 _Outcome_: Clean, balanced datasets ready for temporal and demographic analysis.
-Decision on wether merging beers data is possible along RateBeer and BeerAdvocate.

 **TASK 2: Datasets distribution analysis**

 Data from RateBeer and BeerAdvocate need to be processed to ensure correctness and organized flow of work.
 All work saved in `src/data`.
+The question now is if the two datasets can be merged or not.

 _Statistical Approach_: Perform several test to compare distribution shapes and validate if the datasets can be merged.